For online stores & DTC operators

 12% refund rate, hidden in net revenue

 Refund rate on the linen line crept from 4% to 12% — sizing issue.
 Shopify averages it across the catalog so you don't notice.
-SKU-level refund alert catches it in week one.
+Log refunds as you process them and the week-on-week revenue dip is unmissable.

 ≈ Annualised, this is